shenkonghui/kubeedge/docs/proposals/keadm-debug.md

     - `configmap`
     - `endpoint`
   2. Use flag `-n, --namespace=''` to indicate the scope of resource acquisition, if the flag `-A, --all-namespaces` is used, information of the specified resource will be obtained from all ranges
-  3. Use flag `-o, --output=''` to indicate output format of the information
+  3. Use flag `-o, --output=''` to indicate output format of the information . support formats `yaml`,`json` and `wide`.
   4. Use flag `-l` to indicate which specified field is used to filter the data in the range
+  5. Use flag `-db, --db-path''` to specify the database path,default is `/var/lib/kubeedge/edgecore.db`